flamedfury/flamedfury.com/src/guides/11ty-homepage-neocities.md

 ---
-title: Create A Static Site Using 11ty & Deploy to Neocities
+title: Create A Static Site Using 11ty &amp; Deploy to Neocities
 description: This is a simple guide to set up a simple static site or homepage using the static site generator 11ty and deploy it to Neocities.
 css: "/css/prisim.css"
 date: 2022-02-05